nickurak/ukechords/README.md

 - Finding chords from lists of notes
 - Accounting for muted/omitted strings
 - support for several/arbitrary tunings, with any number of strings
-- caching of calculated information (as this can be computationally intense)
+- caching of calculated chord->shape mapping information (as this can be computationally intense)
 - JSON output of all information for consumption in other tools

 This started as a very basic tool/experiment, but has grown into a significant part of my music hobby.